 “They told us that they were actually going to the desert in two days time to stay at a small hotel one of their cousins worked at.
 They planned to go out on camels, visit Bedouin settlements in the middle of the desert, sleep under the stars and eat lovely traditional food.”

-They told us that they were actually going to the desert in two days time to stay at a small hotel one of their cousins worked at.
-They planned to go out on camels, visit Bedouin settlements in the middle of the desert, sleep under the stars and eat lovely traditional food.
+Later that evening, we met two Moroccan men in a shisha bar; they were friendly and interesting and spoke excellent English.
+We got talking about all our travel plans, and we asked their advice on going into the Sahara Desert.
+They told us that they were actually going to the desert in two days to stay at a small hotel where one of their cousins worked.
+They planned to go out on camels, visit Bedouin settlements in the middle of the desert, sleep under the stars, and eat lovely traditional food.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!